angelaap/DNA_monitOki/README.md

 ```

 I have got 4 directories (16dada2_p1, 16dada2_p2, 16dada2_p3, 16dada2_p4) for each for each sequence run.
 In each directory there are two files (denoising_stats.qza and table.qza).
 Additionally, another file is generated (16rep1-seqs.qza, 16rep2-seqs.qza, 16rep3-seqs.qza, 16rep4-seqs.qza) in the previous directory.
-Next step is to join all the generated tables into one.
+Next step is to join merge all the generated feature tables and representative sequences from the different runs into one with the merge function

 ```
 #Feature-Table